 We have used the Twenty Twenty theme in all of the following examples.
 So, this is what you will see when you inspect the home page of a website using the Twenty Twenty theme:

-From the above screenshot, the unique identifier that the home page has is the “home” class.
-Therefore, if you want to apply some CSS rules only to the home page, you need to use this class in your selectors.
+From the above screenshot, the home page’s unique identifier is the “home” class.
+Therefore, if you want to apply some CSS rules only to the home page, use this class in your selectors.

-For example, let’s say we want to apply some style to the logo only on the home page.
+For example, we want to apply style to the logo only on the home page.
 Then, besides the home class, we also need the logo image selector.
-Again, this can be obtained from the browser inspect tool.
+Again, this can be obtained from the browser inspector tool.

 .home .custom-logo{ /*your CSS here */}

 Note: You don’t need to follow all the in-between HTML tags and include them in your selector.
-You can skip them all even if the element you want to style is far away from the unique page selector.
+You can skip them all, even if the element you want to style is far from the unique page selector.

-Of course, if you need a more specific selector, you can use the full CSS path selector.
+Of course, you can use the full CSS path selector if you need a more specific selector.
 But this is quite overwhelming and won’t be necessary in most cases.

 As an example, this is a much specific selector for styling the same logo element we’ve seen before: